Frequently Asked Questions

 Yes and no. Hobies are not ideal for total beginners (though on occasions we have trained up complete novices).
 If you’ve no sailing experience at all, we recommend some of Hong Kong’s excellent Government Sail Training Centres (and of course the Royal Hong Kong Yacht Club and Aberdeen Boat Club).

-If you already know the basics of sailing, or have just finished a beginner’s course, the Club is an excellent place to improve your skills and have fun on the water.
+If you already know the basics of sailing, or have just finished a beginner’s course, the club is an excellent place to improve your skills and have fun on the water.
 You can begin by crewing on someone else’s boat.
-Or better still buy your own (whether brand new or one of the second-hand boats advertised on the CLASSIFIED page of this site).
+Or better still buy your own (whether brand new or one of the second-hand boats advertised on the CLASSIFIED page of this site, or on Lantau Boat Club’s website: www.lantauboatclub.com)

-For those who want to go sailing mid-week, we keep a key to the clubhouse in a locked box– call Club Secretary Christina for the combination.
+For those who want to go sailing mid-week, we keep a key to the clubhouse in a locked box: call our Club Secretary for the combination.

 JOINING / BRINGING A BOAT TO THE BEACH

-Generally no (with the very occasional exception).
-The Club policy is only to accept Formula 16 & 18 beach catamarans on our beach for two reasons: First, the Club wants to promote class racing, and we don’t have the beach area to accommodate numerous types of boat; Second, we are the local Class Association for Hobies (Fleet 179 of the 600+ around the world!), and therefore guardians of the Hobie Way of Life in HK.
+The club policy favours Formula 16 & 18 beach catamarans on our beach for two reasons: First, the club wants to promote class racing, and we don’t have the beach area to accommodate numerous types of boat; Second, we are the local Class Association for Hobies (Fleet 179 of the 600+ around the world!), and therefore guardians of the Hobie Way of Life in HK.

 There’s a healthy second-hand market too, with prices going up and down according to supply and demand.
 See the Classifieds page for the latest listings.